musicterms/MusicTerms.GitHub.io/terms/conditions.md

 ### 3.2 Responsibility for Activities

 Users are responsible for all activities under their usage of our Service.
-Any misuse of the Service will not be tolerated.
+Misuse of the Service, such as spamming, hacking, or violating intellectual property rights, will not be tolerated.

 ## 4. Intellectual Property

 ### 4.1 Ownership

 Our website, services, and all related content, including but not limited to software, images, text, graphics, logos, patents, trademarks, service marks, copyrights, photographs, audio, videos, and all intellectual property rights are, unless otherwise specified, our exclusive property or the property of our licensors.
+Some content may be sourced from third-party providers, and AlphaBrate is not responsible for the accuracy or legality of such content.

 ### 4.2 Restrictions